mithatsk/CarMap/README.md

 1. LoadingIndicatorView for displaying custom loading indicator during network calls
 2. DialogAlertView for displaying user friendly alerts
-3. BottomSheet for displaying a scrollable view on the bottom of the screen which contains a UIView or UIViewController
+3. BottomSheet for displaying a draggable view on the bottom of the screen which contains a UIView or UIViewController

 ### Style Guide
 [Raywenderlich style guide](https://github.com/raywenderlich/swift-style-guide) is a good one for having a code standard so I followed this guideline.

 ### Test Automation
 I wrote unit tests for validating the business logic.
-[Apple Unit test guide](https://developer.apple.com/documentation/xcode/adding_unit_tests_to_your_existing_project) is quite useful for getting started
+[Apple Unit test guide](https://developer.apple.com/documentation/xcode/adding_unit_tests_to_your_existing_project) is quite useful for getting started.

 #### Helpful Resources